-Hans Lapping is an AV-rated transactional shareholder in Miller Starr Regalia’s Walnut Creek office.
-His practice focuses on retail, office, and industrial leasing and real property acquisitions and dispositions.
+Hans Lapping is an AV-rated shareholder in Miller Starr Regalia’s Walnut Creek office, where his practice focuses on complex commercial real estate transactions.

-Hans represents many institutional clients in leasing, buying, and selling virtually every type of real estate.
-From acquiring raw land for development projects to assisting some of the world’s largest technology companies with office, industrial and research and development leasing to representing national landlords and tenants in retail, office and industrial leases, his representations regularly include negotiating and drafting real estate related contracts, coordinating due diligence, and closing transactions.
+For over 25 years, Hans has represented institutional clients in leasing, buying, and selling virtually every type of real estate.
+From acquiring raw land for retail, office, residential and data center projects to assisting some of the world’s largest technology companies with office and R&D leasing to representing national and regional landlords and tenants in retail leases, his representations regularly include negotiating and drafting complex real estate related contracts, coordinating due diligence, and closing transactions.

 J.D., magna cum laude, University of Illinois College of Law (1996)